Louis Pienaar: Actions by AG Pienaar

 On 7 April, AG Pienaar announced that he was unilaterally suspending the independence process, but his decision was quickly repudiated by Pik Botha.

-On 11 April, he stated that, contrary to previous undertakings, UNTAG and the South African security forces had "agreed that PLAN soldiers would be interrogated in order to verify the suspected number of infiltrators".
+On 11 April, he stated, that contrary to previous undertakings, UNTAG and the South African security forces had "agreed that PLAN soldiers would be interrogated in order to verify the suspected number of infiltrators".
 Botha overruled AG Pienaar's statement saying "there is no question of interrogation".

 On 22 May, AG Pienaar proclaimed AG 11 of 1989: "Establishment and Powers of the Commission for the Prevention and Combatting of Intimidation and Electoral Malpractices".
 On 8 June, AG 14 of 1989 was proclaimed: "First Law amendment (Abolition of Discriminatory or Restrictive Laws for purposes of Free and Fair Elections)".

-On 12 June, AG Pienaar declared a general amnesty against prosecution for all Namibians living abroad and repealed or amended 46 discriminatory laws.
+On 12 June, AG Pienaar declared a general amnesty against prosecution for all Namibians living abroad, and repealed or amended 46 discriminatory laws.
 (He extended the amnesty eight months later to South African officials and security personnel including the South African Defence Force.)

 Following complex negotiations with UNTAG concerning electoral voting procedures, AG Pienaar proclaimed AG 19 of 1989: "Registration of Voters (Constituency Assembly Proclamation)" on 30 June.
 Registration of voters began on 4 July, and AG Pienaar published a draft proclamation on the election process on 21 July.
 UNTAG was concerned by this draft, insisting that political party agents should be present at the polling stations and at the counting of the votes.
 In this way, the Namibian people could be reassured that the voting would be free and fair.
 The South African side opposed the idea, indicating their determination to dominate the constitution-making process and retain control for as long as possible.

 On 13 October, AG Pienaar proclaimed AG 49 of 1989: "The Holding of an Election for a Constituent Assembly".

 Demobilization

-At the end of August, the UN Security Council called for the immediate demobilization of all paramilitary groups in Namibia (UNSCR 640 of 1989) and a week later AG Pienaar announced he was suspending the activities of the Koevoet paramilitary force.
-The Koevoet issue had been one of the most difficult UNTAG faced.
+At the end of August, the UN Security Council called for the immediate demobilization of all paramilitary groups in Namibia (UNSCR 640 of 1989), and a week later AG Pienaar announced he was suspending the activities of the Koevoet paramilitary force.
+The Koevoet issue was one of the most difficult UNTAG had faced.
 This counter-insurgency unit was formed by South Africa after the adoption of UNSCR 435, and was not, therefore, mentioned in the settlement proposal or related documents.
-The UN regarded Koevoet as a paramilitary unit which ought to be disbanded but the unit continued to deploy in the north in armoured and heavily armed convoys.
+The UN regarded the Koevoet as a paramilitary unit which ought to be disbanded, but the unit continued to deploy in the north, in heavily armoured convoys.
 In June 1989, Martti Ahtisaari told AG Pienaar that this behaviour was totally inconsistent with the Settlement Proposal, which required the police to be lightly armed.
 Moreover, the vast majority of the Koevoet personnel were quite unsuited for continued employment in the South West African Police (SWAPOL).
 Pik Botha announced on 28 September 1989 that 1,200 ex-Koevoet members would be demobilized with effect from the following day.
 A further 400 such personnel were demobilized on 30 October.
 These demobilizations were supervised by UNTAG military monitors.